bitbound/Make-EXE/README.md

 * After installing Make-EXE, there should be a "Make EXE" option when right-clicking PS1 or BAT files.
   * If the option is missing, reset your program defaults and reinstall Make-EXE.
   * To reset program defaults in Windows 10, go to Settings - System - Default apps.
 The Reset button is at the bottom.
-* You can also use Make-EXE from the command line by supplying the path to the script as the only argument.
+* You can also use Make-EXE from the command line (options below).
 * The EXE will be created in the same directory as the script.

 ### Embedding Files: